NHS 111 can help if you have an urgent medical problem and you’re not sure what to do.

 - get self-care advice

 Calls to the NHS 111 phone service are recorded.
 A record is kept of all contact with NHS 111 and stored securely by the NHS.
 This information is only shared with others directly involved with your care.

 Some of the information collected will also be shared with NHS Digital to improve NHS 111 and 999 services.
-Find out more about how this information may be used (PDF, 179kb).
+Find out more about how your information might be used by the phone service (PDF.
+125kb).